 Where to find it: This spell can also be learned from a Parasite similar to Magic Breath.
 Parasites can be found in the Northern Crater.

 Use in battle: Inflicts the “Death” status effect which kills a character or an enemy after 60 seconds.
 It will not work on bosses.

-Where to find it: You can learn Death Sentence from an enemy called a Boundfat which can be found in the Corral Valley just after the Sleeping Forest in Bone Village.
+Where to find it: You can learn Death Sentence from an enemy called a Boundfat which can be found in the Corel Valley just after the Sleeping Forest in Bone Village.
 A Boundfat is shown in the screenshot.
 Using a magic spell or a summon to kill Boundfat will cause it to cast Death Sentence automatically as its final attack.